spantaleev/matrix-docker-ansible-deploy/README.md

 - (optional, default) an [Exim](https://www.exim.org/) mail server, through which all Matrix services send outgoing email (can be configured to relay through another SMTP server)

-- (optional, default) a [nginx](http://nginx.org/) web server, listening on ports 80 and 443 - standing in front of all the other services.
+- (optional, default) an [nginx](http://nginx.org/) web server, listening on ports 80 and 443 - standing in front of all the other services.
 Using your own webserver [is possible](docs/configuring-playbook-own-webserver.md)

 - (optional, advanced) the [matrix-synapse-rest-auth](https://github.com/ma1uta/matrix-synapse-rest-password-provider) REST authentication password provider module